 All graduate students must pass a comprehensive examination which may be scheduled though the Graduate Coordinator any time after the student has been admitted to candidacy and has completed 24 sch including the 4 required courses.
 The exam will be made available to qualified students on Blackboard and will be graded instantly upon completion.

-Students who have completed at least 18 hours of course work including the 4 required courses may also request a practice exam be made available in the Blackboard format through the Graduate Coordinator.
-In addition to the full practice exam, students may take the subject area exams which are shorter, and only focus on one area at a time - Theory, Homeland Security, and Research Methods.
+Students who have completed at least 24 hours of course work including the 4 required courses from the particular graduate program in which the student is enrolled (CJ or HS) may also request a practice exam be made available in the Blackboard format through the Graduate Coordinator.
+In addition to the full practice exam, students may take the subject area exams which are shorter, and only focus on one area at a time.
 The subject area exams are designed to help students determine which areas they need to focus more attention on.

 Exams will consist of 200 multiple choice questions.
 Students must score a minimum of 70 percent to pass.
 If a student does not pass the Comprehensive Exam the first time, they must retake the entire exam at a time to be scheduled through the Graduate Coordinator.
 A student who fails their second attempt may petition (must show significant cause) the Graduate Coordinator for a third attempt.
 The student can expect one of 3 outcomes from their petition: